 Budget Speech 2020: Government allocates R230 billion to restructuring electricity sector

-CAPE TOWN – Finance Minister Tito Mboweni on Wednesday assured South Africa that the Government will do “whatever it takes” to ensure stable electricity supply.
-As I said, it is our number one task.
+CAPE TOWN – Finance Minister Tito Mboweni on Wednesday assured South Africans that the government will do “whatever it takes” to ensure a stable electricity supply.

-When delivering the 2020 National Budget Mboweni said the government had allocated R230 billion over 10 years to achieve the restructuring of the electricity sector.
+Delivering the 2020 National Budget, Mboweni said the government had allocated R230 billion over 10 years to achieve the restructuring of the electricity sector.

 “The current electricity shortfall will ease as Eskom finishes critical maintenance.
 Bid Window 4 of the renewable energy programme is being accelerated.
 The rapid decline in renewable energy prices will give new momentum to Bid Window 5.